enebular/docs/en/InfoMotion/InfoTypeIntroduction.md

 ## Overview

 You can preview the graph here.
-From the left is the graph, schema settings and then the data.
-If you change the schema and data and then press "Preview" the preview of the graph will update.
+From the left is the graph, schema settings and then the sample data.
+If you change the schema and sample data then click "Preview" the graph will update.

 ![](/_asset/images/InfoMotion/overview.png)

-The InfoType's files can be updated with the "Update" at the top right.
+The InfoType's files can be updated with "Update" at the top right.

 ![](/_asset/images/InfoMotion/infotype-update.png)

 ## Settings

-You can check the name, change the description of the InfoType and delete the InfoType here.
+You can check the name, change the description and delete the InfoType here.

 ![](https://i.gyazo.com/9c99f2ce91a7aeb6e542c18662191ab7.png)